laravel/docs/verification.md

         // ...
     }

 Once this interface has been added to your model, newly registered users will automatically be sent an email containing an email verification link.
-This happens seamlessly because Laravel automatically registers the `Illuminate\Auth\Listeners\SendEmailVerificationNotification` [listener](/docs/{{version}}/events) to listen the `Illuminate\Auth\Events\Registered` event and send the email verification link to the user.
+This happens seamlessly because Laravel automatically registers the `Illuminate\Auth\Listeners\SendEmailVerificationNotification` [listener](/docs/{{version}}/events) for the `Illuminate\Auth\Events\Registered` event.

 If you are manually implementing registration within your application instead of using [a starter kit](/docs/{{version}}/starter-kits), you should ensure that you are dispatching the `Illuminate\Auth\Events\Registered` event after a user's registration is successful: